aihpi/workshop-getting-started/README.md

 <div style="background-color: #ffffff; color: #000000; padding: 10px;">
 <img src="00_aisc\img\logo_aisc_bmftr.jpg">
-<h1> AI Service Centre Berlin Brandenburg - Getting Started
+<h1>AI for Everybody - Getting Started
 </div>

 This repository provides a comprehensive getting started guide for people new to development workflows.
 Learn how to set up your development environment, work with Python virtual environments, Docker containers, and AI tools like Ollama - all from scratch!

 ## Workshop Context

 This repository introduces the essential development tools and workflows used in workshops offered by the **AI Service Centre Berlin Brandenburg**.
-We strongly recommend completing the installation process before attending workshops, particularly if you plan to actively engage with the AI applications and development environments demonstrated during the sessions.
+Workshop participants should complete the installation process before attending workshops.
+The installation can be completed within one hour.
+Because the installation process involves downloading multiple GB of software, slow internet connections can lead to longer installation times.

 **Need assistance?** If you encounter any issues during installation, please contact us at **kisz@hpi.de** for technical support.

-**Not ready to install?** Most workshops welcome participants without prior setup completion.
-When in doubt, contact your workshop instructor to clarify technical requirements for your specific session.

 ## What You'll Learn